bbar265/landing_page/README.md

 This will put my knowledge of HTML, CSS, and flexbox to the test.

-By using the previously learned methods I will be asble to complete a landing page.
+By using the previously learned methods I will be able to complete a landing page.

-Ihave not done much HTML work but this will force me to better understand HTML structure as well.
+This project was difficult but I added other options like button hover and used @keyframes.